Second Anglo-Sikh War: Background

 The Sikh Confederacy Misls of the Punjab were consolidated into an Empire and expanded by Maharaja Ranjit Singh during the early years of the nineteenth century.
 During the same period, the British East India Company's territories had been expanded until they were adjacent to the Punjab.
 Ranjit Singh maintained an uneasy alliance with the East India Company, while increasing the military strength of the Sikh Khalsa Army to deter British aggression against his state and to expand Sikh territory to the north and north west, capturing territory from Afghanistan and Kashmir.

 When Ranjit Singh died in 1839, the Sikh Empire began to fall into disorder.
 There was a succession of short-lived rulers at the central Durbar (court), and increasing tension between the Army, which also saw itself as the embodiment of the state and religion, and the Durbar.
 The East India Company began to build up its military strength on the borders of the Punjab.
 Eventually, the increasing tension goaded the Sikh Army to invade British territory, under weak and possibly treacherous leaders.

-The hard-fought first Anglo-Sikh war ended in defeat for the Sikh Empire which had to cede parts of the Punjab region to the British.
+The hard-fought First Anglo-Sikh War ended in defeat for the Sikh Empire which had to cede parts of the Punjab region to the British.

-Aftermath of the first Anglo-Sikh war
+Aftermath of the First Anglo-Sikh War

 At the end of the war, the Sikh Empire was forced to cede some valuable territory (the Jullundur Doab) to the East India Company, and Gulab Singh, the ruler of Jammu, was allowed to acquire entire Jammu and Kashmir from the Sikh Empire by a large cash payment to the East India Company.
-Some of the Sikh Army were forced to make an expedition to oust the Governor of Kashmir in favour of Gulab Singh.
+Moreover, a British garrison began stationing in Lahore due to the Treaty of Bhairowal, and Sir Henry Lawrence was appointed as the first Resident in Lahore.
+The boy Maharaja Duleep Singh of the Sikh Empire was allowed to retain his throne, but the British Resident had "full authority to direct and control all matters in every Department of the State".